torchlard/Notes/frontend/network.md

 specific flag has to be set on `Request` constructor eg. `invocation.withCredentials = true`

+## CORS setting in DOM
+crossorigin property: allow element get data by CORS request
+- anonymous: not set credential, use-credentials default not using CORS, if used, need run cross origin check

 # fetch
 fetch use CORS by default